“They're more energy efficient than conventional bulbs because they generate a lot less heat.”

 Their new cars are more fuel efficient.

 The round light bulbs that most people use are technically called "incandescent bulbs".
 However, you can also call them "conventional bulbs".
-The word "conventional" means that they're the kind that everyone uses.
+The word "conventional" means that they're the kind that are most commonly used.
 Some other "conventional" things include:

 conventional medicine (medicine done by trained doctors in clinics or hospitals)